sutta » an » an6 » Aṅguttara Nikāya 6.60

 Idha, panāvuso, ekacco puggalo sukhassa ca pahānā dukkhassa ca pahānā …pe… catutthaṁ jhānaṁ upasampajja viharati.

-Take the case of another person who, giving up pleasure and pain … enters and remains in the fourth absorption.
+And take a person who, giving up pleasure and pain … enters and remains in the fourth absorption.

 So ‘lābhimhi catutthassa jhānassā’ti saṁsaṭṭho viharati bhikkhūhi …pe…